2014 Omloop Het Nieuwsblad (women's race)

-The 2014 Omloop Het Nieuwsblad – Women's race took place on 1 March 2014.
-It was the 9th women's edition of the Omloop Het Nieuwsblad.
-This year's Omloop started and ended in Ghent, Belgium and spanned 125 km in the province of East Flanders.
+The 2014 Omloop Het Nieuwsblad was the 9th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which took place on 1 March.
+The race started and ended in Ghent and covered 126 km in the province of East Flanders.

 The race was won by Dutch rider Amy Pieters with Emma Johansson and Lizzie Armitstead second and third respectively.